 The students will participate in various learning activities such as lectures, tutorials and self-directed learning.
-The teaching schedule is available on Canvas site and allocated teaching rooms available via UC timetable/Allocate+.
+The teaching schedule is available on the Canvas site and allocated teaching rooms are available via UC timetable/Allocate+.
 There will be 4 hours of lectures and 2 hours of tutorials per week during the semester.
 Apart from the lectures and tutorials, students are required to engage in at least 6 hours of independent, self-directed learning per week.

 Required IT skills

 Work placement, internships or practicums

 - Semester 1, 2023, On-Campus, UC - Canberra, Bruce (212261)

 - Semester 1, 2022, On-Campus, UC - Canberra, Bruce (206846)